 The opening of Wastebusters in 2000 was the fruition of many months working, planning and fund-raising by a dedicated committee.
 The committee had links through the whole Wanaka community, and was chaired by respected GP Dr Dennis Pezarro.
 Numerous volunteers turned up at working bees to build the recycling centre.

 When Wanaka Wastebusters opened, one person was employed.
-A decade later, the community enterprise is one of the largest employers in town, with 25 staff, well-developed buildings and grounds, substantial machinery and a small fleet of vehicles.
+A decade later, the community enterprise is one of the largest employers in town, with 16 FTE staff, well-developed buildings and grounds, substantial machinery and a small fleet of vehicles.

 In November 2010, Wanaka Wastebusters celebrated its 10th birthday with a giant gala, followed by a massive after-party.
 We were pleased to have the Minister for the Environment Nick Smith, and the current mayor Vanessa van Uden, as honoured guests.
 Opening the gala, Dr Smith commended Wastebusters for its tenacity, foresight and commercial sense.

-If you want to support the work of Wanaka Wastebusters, then become a member.
-You can pay your $1 sub and sign up Wastebusters shop.
-Members can vote and/or be nominated for the Executive Committee at the AGM.
+If you want to support the work of Wanaka Wastebusters, then you can become a member of the Friends of Wanaka Wastebusters.
+Members can vote and/or be nominated for the Friends of Wanaka Wastebusters executive committee at the AGM.

 Sign up here for our email newsletter so you can get the latest on events, projects and missions as they unfold.